Updated as of 8 December 2014, to reflect the latest wheels on the market and latest pricing.

 The longer answer is that there are basically two kinds of systems for driving spinning wheels, and these are single drive and double drive.
 In single drive, the drive wheel is connected via a drive band to only one thing, a whorl connected to either the bobbin or the flyer.
 In double drive, your drive wheel (the big wheel) is connected via a drive band to both of those things.
 A single drive wheel has a drive band that is one single loop, and only drives one thing; a double drive wheel has a longer drive band that is in two loops and it drives two things — the bobbin and the flyer.

-In order for a bobbin and flyer mechanism to allow yarn to wind on to the bobbin, both things need to be able to turn together, and at different rates; when they’re turning in unison yarn isn’t winding on, and when they’re turning at different rates, yarn will wind on to the bobbin.
+In order for a bobbin and flyer mechanism to allow yarn to wind on to the bobbin, both things need to be able to turn together at the same speed, and turn at different rates; when they’re turning in unison yarn isn’t winding on, and when they’re turning at different rates, yarn will wind on to the bobbin.
 Depending on the setup, and how you have things configured, the amount of pull you’ll feel on the yarn as you’re spinning is going to vary.
 So, all types of flyer wheels do offer some mechanism by which you can adjust this.
 On a double drive wheel, it’s generally adjusted by managing how tight the drive band is, which can be done in various ways.
 Examples of double drive spinning wheels include the Schacht Matchless, most antique Saxony-style wheels, and double drive Ashfords and Kromskis.
 Most modern double drive wheels can also be easily rigged as single drive wheels, operating in either Irish tension or Scotch tension mode (see below).

 With single drive, braking action is applied to whatever item is not being driven by the drive band.
 If your drive band goes around a whorl attached to the bobbin, the bobbin is the thing that will start moving first, and this is called a bobbin lead system.
 In this case, braking action will be applied to the flyer, often with a leather strap that goes across the front of the flyer near the orifice.
 How tight this strap is controls how hard the pull is on your yarn as you are spinning.
 Single drive and bobbin lead with a flyer brake is sometimes called Irish tension.
 Examples of Irish tension wheels are most Babes, most older Louet wheels, and the Roberta electric spinner.